Canal Street station (New York City Subway): BMT Nassau Street Line platforms

+Within the tunnels north and south of the station, each of the BMT Nassau Street Line's four tracks is separated by a concrete wall, rather than by columns, as in older IRT tunnels.
+These walls were intended to improve ventilation, as air would be pushed forward by passing trains, rather than to the sides of the tunnel.
+The wall between the two inner tracks had a thick concrete wall, with openings at infrequent intervals, where train crews could step aside when a train approached.
+To the north and south of the stations, the wall between the two western tracks, as well as the wall between the two eastern tracks, have openings at frequent intervals.
+There was an opening in the center wall about 50 feet from the end of the station that had a narrow platform, which was used by train crews to cross between trains on the center tracks.
+In 2004, this opening was sealed with new tiling as the eastern platform was in the process of being closed.

 South of this station there are unused stub tracks that lead from Chambers Street and used to connect to the southern tracks of the Manhattan Bridge.
 These tracks were disconnected with the opening of the Chrystie Street Connection in 1967 and now end at bumper blocks.

 BMT Broadway Line platforms

-The four platforms of Canal Street station, located on two levels, are depicted as the same station by the MTA on maps, but contain two distinct station codes.
-Both are a part of the BMT Broadway Line.
-The upper level, the Main Line platforms, is for local trains traveling to Lower Manhattan and Brooklyn via the Montague Street Tunnel.
-The lower level, the Bridge Line platforms, is for express trains to and from the Manhattan Bridge.
+The four platforms of the Canal Street station are located on two levels and are depicted as the same station on the New York City Subway map, but have two distinct station codes and were built as separate stations.
+Both are part of the BMT Broadway Line.
+Local trains traveling to Lower Manhattan and to Brooklyn via the Montague Street Tunnel stop at the mainline platforms, while express trains traveling to and from Brooklyn via the Manhattan Bridge stop at the Bridge Line platforms.